 6 week check up

-Six weeks after the IUD has been placed you should return for evaluation.
+Six weeks after the IUD has been placed you will get a telephone follow up.

 REMOVING AN IUD DEVICE

-If you wish to become pregnant again you can make an appointment to have your IUD device removed.
+If you wish to become pregnant again you can make an appointment to have your IUD removed.
 You will be able to become pregnant very soon after its removal.
-If you come for a ‘becoming a parent’ consultation you can have your IUD device removed immediately afterwards.
+If you come for a ‘becoming a parent’ consultation you can have your IUD removed immediately after consultation.